-The Mennonite are a self-sufficient people who run their own church-based communities and in keeping with their old traditions, live in modest homes, with their clothing reflecting simple and conservative tastes.
+The Mennonites in Spanish Lookout are a self-sufficient people who run their own church-based community and in keeping with their traditions, live in modest homes, with their clothing reflecting simple and conservative tastes.

-Mennonites are easily detected by their way of dress; the men wear denim overalls and straw hats while women wear looses fitting print dresses.
-The Mennonites speak Plattdeutsch, a low German dialect.
+The men wear denim overalls and straw hats while women wear looses fitting print dresses.
+They speak Plattdeutsch, a low German dialect, as well as English.

-Near this small Mennonite town, a farmer dug a shallow water well a few years ago and found a viscous black liquid seeping into the water.
+A Mennonite farmer dug a shallow water well a few years back and found a viscous black liquid seeping into the water.
 Given Belize's disappointing record of oil exploration, stretching back to its years under British rule, nearly everyone shrugged off the story.

 In 1958 the first two groups of Mennonite settlers left their farms in northern Mexico and made the migration to Belize, then a strange and unknown land called British Honduras.
-The settlements planted corn, beans, and other crops, and started raising chicken and dairy cows.
+These settlers planted corn, beans, and other crops, and started raising chicken and dairy cows.

 The area provides excellent bird watching, as well as an opportunity to witness the unique Mennonite way of life.

 Spanish Lookout is accessed by a beautiful drive through rolling hills of mainly farm land.
-Aguacate Lagoon Reserve, located about 20 minutes beyond the community, features an unexcavated Maya site, crocodile pond and you may see howler monkeys (called Baboons in Belize) here.
+Aguacate Lagoon Reserve, located about 20 minutes beyond the community, features an unexcavated Maya site, crocodile pond and you may see howler monkeys here.
 Poor Joe's trail takes you into the forest surrounding the lake where many native orchid species hang from the trees.

 The lake itself attracts water birds such as the Black-bellied Whistling Ducks, Night Herons, Anhinga's and Neo tropic Cormorants.
 Look for raptors on the road along the way.